GauravVarshikar/Data-Structures/README.md

     🌯 Print all paths in a given tree <br>
     🥫 Print all ancestors of a given node in a tree <br>
     🍖 Print the mirror tree of a binary tree <br>
-    🍗 Construct tree from a given Inorder and PreOrder tree traversal <br>
+    🍗 Construct tree from a given Inorder and PreOrder, from Inorder and PostOrder, and from PreOrder and PostOrder <br>